-The Rocky Fork Church [see map below] originated before the Civil War when African American slaves fled across the Mississippi River to Illinois, which was a “free” state at that time.
-Historians can document that by 1816 Rocky Fork Church was one of the first stops for slaves escaping the brutality of Missouri.
-The African Methodist Episcopal Church created a more organized Underground Railroad route In the 1830s.
+Before the Civil War African American slaves fled across the Mississippi River to Illinois, which was a “free” state at that time.
+Historians think they can document that by 1816 the area called Rocky Fork was one of the first stops for slaves escaping the brutality of Missouri.
+Rocky Fork became a distinct African American community of escaped slaves for those not moving further.
 The Rocky Fork area continued to serve as a stop on the UGRR route for decades.
-Rocky Fork also became a distinct African American community of escaped slaves for those not moving further.
+Rocky Fork is part of the National Park Service’s National Underground Railroad Network to Freedom group of sites (see https://www.nps.gov/orgs/1205/index.htm.
+Notable in the area is the Rocky Fork African Methodist Episcopal (AME) Church, which was founded in 1863 and is included in the NPS designation.
+Rocky Fork is technically in Godfrey but is seamlessly accessed from Alton.

 We recommend watching historian Charlotte Johnson explain Rocky Fork in a video embedded in the riverbender.com website (program appears after ad): https://www.riverbender.com/video/details/the-rocky-fork-exhibit-video-1911.cfm

 We also recommend this video about the Rocky Fork Exhibit, sponsored by Lewis and Clark Community College: